 At first, no doubt, irrigation would have to be done on a comparatively small scale, but as the city grows, more could be afforded, and the power from the water flowing over the dam could be used for pumping water when the city gets its water supply by gravity from some mountain stream at a distance.
-Then the planting of trees could be done to any desired extent, and the irrigation could be made to work almost automatically.
+Then the planting of trees could be done to any desired extent, and the irrigation could be made to receive flower supports alternatively. work almost automatically.

-Aside from the meadow, which would afford space for scores of baseball games. tennis, golf and the like, the river would provide a rare opportunity for the dwellers in the city to enjoy boating on the still water above the dam.
+Aside from the meadow, which would afford space for scores of baseball games, tennis, golf and the like, the river would provide a rare opportunity for the dwellers in the city to enjoy boating on the still water above the dam.

-After the city ceases to draw water from the river, which would be as soon as the underground water supply has been made available in adequate quantity.
+After the city ceases to draw water from the river, which would be as soon as the underground water supply has been made available in adequate quantity, bathing in the river could be arranged for.